shorebirdtech/handbook/README.md

 and bring the benefits of multi-platform development to the many millions of developers who are still stuck on single-platform toolchains.
-Every interactive pain of glass should deliver great user experiences, and to do that, Flutter is likely the best tool.
+Every interactive pain of glass should deliver great user experiences, and to do that, Flutter is the best tool we have so far.
 Shorebird is here to help.

 It's important that Shorebird is a company.
 We're exploiting capitalism to align incentives behind the world adopting multi-platform.
 Flutter and other